FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/transferSites/TransferSites-FTP.md

       </tr>
       <tr>
          <td>Server         </td>
          <td>The host name or IP address of the remote server to connect to for file transfers.
 You cannot enter spaces-only values in this field.
-For more information, see <a href="../../useraccounts/t_st_create_user_account#Spaces" class="MCXref xref">Spaces in required fields</a>.         </td>
+For more information, see <a href="../../useraccounts/t_st_create_user_account#Spaces">Spaces in required fields</a>.         </td>
       </tr>
       <tr>
          <td>Port         </td>
          <td>The port on the remote server to be used for file transfers.
 You cannot enter spaces-only values in this field.
-For more information, see <a href="../../useraccounts/t_st_create_user_account#Spaces" class="MCXref xref">Spaces in required fields</a>.         </td>
+For more information, see <a href="../../useraccounts/t_st_create_user_account#Spaces">Spaces in required fields</a>.         </td>
       </tr>
       <tr>
          <td>Alternative addresses         </td>